lowRISC/sonata-system/doc/guide/fpga-update.md

 The Sonata board will print status and messages to the `LOG.TXT` which can be helpful for debugging.
 It should show the status of valid-looking bitstreams:

 ```
+TEST CRC Test PASS
-CRIT: FW_VER 0.1.2
+CRIT: FW_VER 0.4.0
+INFO: Bitstream found in slot 0
+INFO: Bitstream found in slot 1
+INFO: Bitstream found in slot 2
-INFO: No bitstream in slot 0
+INFO: Firmware found in slot 0
-INFO: No bitstream in slot 1
+INFO: No firmware in slot 1
-INFO: No bitstream in slot 2
+INFO: No firmware in slot 2
-INFO: Using slot 2
+INFO: Using slot 0
-INFO: No bitstream in flash @ 1400000
 ```

 ### FPGA Config Led not coming on